When you first go vegan, it’s pretty common for your grocery costs to go up.

 A healthy vegan diet is cheap.
 For example, some things you can do to save money are:

-- Buy beans in bulk and cook them yourself
+- Buy beans in bulk and cook them yourself (dried beans don’t go bad for a long time)

 - Buy oats in bulk (way cheaper than any cereal)